ghiscoding/excel-builder-vanilla/README.md

 ### Used by

-This fork was created mostly to support Tree Shaking (ESM) and update all its dependencies.
+This fork was created mostly to support Tree Shaking (ESM), provide TS Types and update all its dependencies.
 It is used by a few other Open Source libraries that I also maintain:

 - [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid)
 - [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid)